MicrosoftDocs/mixed-reality/mixed-reality-docs/connecting-to-wi-fi-on-hololens.md

 1. [Bloom](gestures.md#bloom) to pull up the [Start Menu](navigating-the-windows-mixed-reality-home.md#start-menu)
 2. Look at the top left of the Start Menu for Wi-Fi status.
 The state of Wi-Fi and the SSID of the connected network will be shown.

-## Identifying the HoloLens IP Address on the Wi-Fi network
+## Identifying the IP Address of your HoloLens on the Wi-Fi network

 **Using Settings**
 1. [Bloom](gestures.md#bloom) to pull up the [Start menu](navigating-the-windows-mixed-reality-home.md#start-menu)